War511/Readthedocs-ILC/sphinx-test-repository/docs/source/index.rst

 .. image:: ../source/_images/demand_Limit.jpg

-Control_time
+Control Time
 ------------
 The amount of time (minutes) the ILC application holds curtailment of devices once the building goal is met.
 During this period if the average WholeBuildingPower value increases above the goal the timer resets and the ILC application will attempt to curtail additional available devices.
 If all devices have been curtailed and the WholeBuildingPower is still above the goal the timer is not reset.

-   control_time asks for your input in minutes.
+Control Time asks for your input in minutes.
 Once input is complete, the number will be seen on the right side in the JSON code inside of *control_time*.

 ..
-Note:: After ILC control brings the building demand to the demand
-      target, I:C will hold control of devices for this amount of time, then the ILC will begin to release devices.
+Note:: After ILC control brings the building demand to the demand target, I:C will hold control of devices for this amount of time, then the ILC will begin to release devices.

-Curtailment_confirm
+Curtailment Confirm
 -------------------
 Delay time (minutes) after curtailment actions to confirm that building demand goal has been met.
 If the building goal has not been met, additional curtailment action(s) will be taken if possible.

 Curtailment Confirm will be located right below control time on the *main Configuration* page.

-Curtailment_break
+Curtailment Break
 -----------------
 The time (minutes) after the completion of curtailment actions where no further curtailment actions are taken.
 Completion of curtailment actions happens after the curtailment_time timer elapses (i.e., the average WholeBuildingPower goals was met and maintained for the curtailment_time or all devices were curtailed and the curtailment_time timer elapsed).

 Curtailment Break will be shown inside the *Main Configuration* page.

 ..
-Note:: ILC will release devices in a staggered manner over
-      amount of time.
+Note:: ILC will release devices in a staggered manner over amount of time.

-Average building power window
+Average Building Power Window
 -----------------------------
 The average building
 power is calculated using a moving window.
 This parameter configures the length (minutes) of that window.

 The *Average building power window* is located at the bottom of the **Main Configuration* Page.
 This will take an input in minutes.

-Stagger release/ Off Time
+Stagger Release/ Off Time
 -------------------------
-The stagger release algorithm is in testing to alleviate the potential rebound effect caused by returning devices to normal operations.
+The Stagger Release algorithm is in testing to alleviate the potential rebound effect caused by returning devices to normal operations.